JULIAN OF

 Anthony the First Hermit, in which he pretends there was an even

-earlier First Hermit, a St Paul, who never existed except in this
+earlier First Hermit, a St Paul, who never existed except in

-delightful fiction, this 'Legend', peopled with imaginary
+this delightful fiction, this 'Legend', peopled with imaginary

 Hippocentaurs and Fauns, minted as false coin as in the time of

-the pagan Antony, the lover of Cleopatra, which was read to monks
+the pagan Antony, the lover of Cleopatra, which was read to

-Chronicles of Narnia.
-St
+in the Chronicles of Narnia.

-a pig at his feet.
+with a pig at his feet.
 Jerome can either be shown as a learned

 Cardinal in scarlet surrounded by books, or naked.
 In Jerome's